andraugust/andraugust.github.io/index.md

      <center><a href="/bellman/"><img src="bellman/dice2.JPG" height="350" width="350"></a></center>
      <br />
          <p>
            Threes is the #1 dice game ever to be played by humankind.
-These are its rules and the backward induction steps used to find its optimal policy.
+Do you know how to play Threes?
+Do you know how to win at Threes?
+These are the rules and the backward induction steps used to find its optimal policy.
          </p>
      </td>
      <td width="50%" class="full">